polytaskdev/Polytask/README.md

 # Polytask
-A web app, which helps with multitasking during school so that u dont need to open multiple tabs.
+A website, which helps with multitasking during school by having some of the most common things you need, think of it as a backpack.
+Instead of having to open multiple tabs for a calculator, dictionary, to write some quick notes etc, Just use polytask.
+It is a simple and easy way to keep productivity at a max.

 ## Features
 Polytask includes multiple features listed below: